-The Royal Commission into Aged Care Quality and Safety released its interim report yesterday and although it did not make any recommendations – it is saving those for the final report due next year – it laid down the gauntlet to the Government and the aged care sector with a few suggestions of things to start working on.
+The Royal Commission into Aged Care Quality and Safety has released its interim report, and although it did not make any recommendations – it is saving those for the final report due next year – it laid down the gauntlet to the Government and the aged care sector with a few suggestions of things to start working on.

 Titled simply Neglect, the language used by the commissioners was blunt and to the point, shorn of any 'legalese'.
 The foreword to the report described the current model as a “cruel and harmful system” that must be changed.